Thalagitrepo/web-server-setup/README.md

 ## Contact

-For any queries or feedback, please reach out to [Your Name](mailto:your.email@example.com).
+For any queries or feedback, please reach out to Sachin Maurya(mailto:sachin.gm160@gmail.com).